HouTong-s/PECC-for-Error-Detection-in-Egocentric-Videos/README.md

 ## Results
-Our method achieves state-of-the-art (SOTA) results on both the EgoPED and HoloAssist datasets.
+Our method achieves state-of-the-art (SOTA) results on both the EgoPER and HoloAssist datasets.

-Comparison with previous methods on the EgoPED dataset:
+Comparison with previous methods on the EgoPER dataset:
 ![Image Description](figs/EgoPER.png)

 Comparison with previous methods on the HoloAssist dataset: